The NVIDIA Jetson Nano Developer Kit is a small edge computer for AI development.

 The Jetson Nano uses a microSD card as a boot device and primary storage.
 The minimum size for the microSD card is 16GB, but I would strongly recommend getting at least 32GB.
 It's also essential to get a fast microSD as this will make working on the Jetson Nano a lot more fluent.

 To power the Jetson Nano over USB Micro-B, the power supply needs to supply 5V 2A.
-Not every power supply is capable of providing this.
+Unfortunately, not every power supply is capable of providing this.
 NVIDIA specifically recommends a 5V 2.5A power supply from Adafruit, but I use a Raspberry Pi power supply, and it works just fine.

 Ethernet cable or WiFi Adapter

 Lastly, you'll need an ethernet cable or a WiFi Adapter since the Jetson Nano doesn't come with one.
-For the WiFi Adapter, you can either use one that connects through USB, or you can use a PCIe WiFi Card like the Intel® Dual Band Wireless-AC 8265.
+For the WiFi Adapter, you can either use one that connects through USB or a PCIe WiFi Card like the Intel® Dual Band Wireless-AC 8265.

 After that is done, you need to insert the microSD card into the microSD slot, as shown in the following image: